jpuritz/dDocent/UserGuide.md

 Then press [ENTER]
 ```

-Please see the [*De novo* Assembly](#de-novo-assembly) section above for an explanaition of the different choices.
+Please see the [*De novo* Assembly](#de-novo-assembly) section above for an explanation of the different choices.
 Let's use `PE` for this walkthrough.

 ```
 PE